razvanvancea/visual-testing-percy-testcafe/README.md

 - NodeJS

 ## Run:
-2. Generate a Percy Token
+1. Generate a Percy Token
-3. Export the token to your local machine as an environment variable
+2. Set the token on your local machine as an environment variable
-4. npm install
+3. npm install
-5. npm run test:percy
+4. npm run test:percy